eilvelia/tdl/README.md

 a library to create [Telegram][] clients or bots.<br>
 TDLib version 1.5.0 or newer is required.

-TDLib >= v1.8.6 is not supported yet.
+The authorization in TDLib >= v1.8.6 is not supported yet.

 [TDLib]: https://github.com/tdlib/td
 [Telegram]: https://telegram.org/